Amey-Thakur/ACHIEVEMENTS/README.md

   >[HANGMAN WORD GAME](https://github.com/Amey-Thakur/HANGMAN-WORD-GAME) | It is a simple Hangman Word Game using Applet in Java.

-  >[MATH SPRINT GAME](https://github.com/Amey-Thakur/MATH-SPRINT-GAME) | The user must agree or disagree with the results of math equations in this Math Sprint Game.
-The amount of time the player spends making decisions is the most important factor in this game.
-Penalty time is imposed for each wrong answer.
-When all of the equations have been solved, the final result is displayed.
-The highest scores are saved and displayed on the home page.
+  >[MATH SPRINT GAME](https://github.com/Amey-Thakur/MATH-SPRINT-GAME) | It is a simple Math Sprint Game in which the user must agree or disagree with the answers to math problems in the quickest time possible. | [WEB APPLICATION](https://amey-thakur.github.io/MATH-SPRINT-GAME)

   >[ONLINE CHESS GAME](https://github.com/Amey-Thakur/ONLINE-CHESS-GAME) | It is an online chess game where players can play against each other in real time.